Shujalpur

 Shujalpur is a city and a municipality in Shajapur district in the Indian state of Madhya Pradesh.
 Ranoji Rao Shinde, father of Mahadji Shinde (Scindia), died in 1745 at Shujalpur, where his cenotaph (chattri) stands which houses a Shiv temple.
 It is known as Ranoganj.

+The economy of Shujalpur is primarily driven by agriculture, with crops such as wheat, cotton, and soybeans being grown in the region.
+It also has a developing infrastructure, with schools, markets, and government facilities that serve the local population.